 3 Easy Ways to Share Files Between Macs

 There are a variety of different ways to transfer or share files between Macs, and we’ll cover the three easiest methods that are applicable for just about movement of files.
-AirDrop is unique to newer versions of OS X but is by far the simplest, iMessages lets you send files to another Mac over the internet, and the third approach using AFP works with every version of Mac OS X ever shipped, so even if you’re trying to copy a file from an old Mac running Tiger to a newer one with Mountain Lion, you’ll be able to get it done.
+AirDrop is unique to newer versions of OS X but is by far the simplest, iMessages lets you send files to another Mac over the internet, and the third approach using AFP works with every version of Mac OS X ever shipped, so even if you’re trying to copy a file from an old Mac running Tiger to a newer one with OS X Yosemite, you’ll be able to get it done.

 Transfer Files with AirDrop

 By far the easiest method is to use AirDrop, and so long as both Macs are running OS X Lion or later you can use the feature.
 The best part?
 You don’t even need to be connected to the same Wi-Fi network, as long as your computers are within range of one another an ad-hoc network will be created between the two Macs to send the file.
 AirDrop is the fastest way to send files between Macs hands down and there’s virtually no configuration required to use it.